rust-lang/book/src/ch20-01-single-threaded.md

 <span class="caption">Listing 20-5: Sending the contents of *hello.html* as the
 body of the response</span>

-We’ve added a line at the top to bring the standard library’s `File` into scope.
-The code for opening a file and reading the contents should look familiar; we used it in Chapter 12 when we read the contents of a file for our I/O project in Listing 12-4.
+We’ve added a line at the top to bring the standard library’s filesystem module into scope.
+The code for reading the contents of a file to a string should look familiar; we used it in Chapter 12 when we read the contents of a file for our I/O project in Listing 12-4.